yiisoft/docs/guide/en/tutorial/console-applications.md

 Console applications are mainly used to create utility, background processing and maintenance tasks.

-In order to get support for console application in your project, get `yiisoft/yii-console` via composer:
+To get support for console application in your project, get `yiisoft/yii-console` via composer:

 ```